 Time to Read: 3m 45s

-Witte Vacuum Workholding Systems for Increased Strength and AccuracyWhat if there was an easy way to hold raw material with accuracy and strength?
-A solution without pesky mechanical clamps, that allows for very rapid part changes??
+Witte Vacuum Workholding Systems for Increased Strength and AccuracyWhat if there was an easy way to hold raw material with increased accuracy and strength?
+A solution without pesky mechanical clamps allows for very rapid part changes.
 There is, and it’s called vacuum workholding!
-The principle is rather simple.
+The principle is relatively simple.
 A vacuum pump powers a specialized chuck, which holds onto your parts simply by evacuating the air pressure.
 The resulting force against the part surface equals 14.7 pounds per square inch.
-For a part that was 10” x 10”, that would be 1,470 pounds!
+For a piece that measures 10” x 10”, that equates to 1,470 pounds!

-The first requirement for a vacuum work holding system is a strong vacuum pump.
-There are many types available for various applications as follows:
+The Heart of the Vacuum Workholding OperationThe first requirement for a vacuum workholding system is a strong vacuum pump.
+There are many types available for various applications, including:

-- Heavy duty vacuum pumps - utilize oil or water to provide lubrication, cooling and sealing.
-In addition, there are low cost venturi vacuum pumps that generate vacuum by using compressed air.
+- Heavy-duty vacuum pumps - Utilize oil or water to provide lubrication, cooling, and sealing.
+In addition, there are low-cost venturi vacuum pumps that generate vacuum by using compressed air.
 Each type of pump will match a particular application.

 Chucks & Seals for Unsurpassed Vacuum Workholding CapabilitiesThe vacuum chuck is where the rubber meets the road.
-If it doesn’t work, the part will end up out of tolerance or worse yet, fly off the fixture during the cutting.
+If it doesn’t work, the part will end up out of tolerance or, worse yet, fly off the fixture during the cutting.
 A good chuck must be designed to support the part material to the level of accuracy required, expose all the material to the vac,uum provided by the pump, and have a gasket that will provide a seal between the chuck and the part.

 Witte Vacuum Workholding for Small PartsSo, what about holding small parts?
-Sometimes there are small plastic, aluminum or even glass parts that must be held for processing.
-There are unique ways to approach this problem and some good solutions out there.
-The key is to carefully limit the cutting forces on the part.
-Custom vacuum chucks can be designed, and machining processes written that will optimize the manufacturing for small parts.
+Sometimes small plastic, aluminum or even glass parts must be kept for processing.
+There are unique ways to approach this problem and some reasonable solutions.
+The key is to limit the cutting forces on the part carefully.
+Custom vacuum chucks can be designed, and machining processes are written to optimize the manufacturing of small parts.

 A vacuum chuck can be made with very high accuracy by grinding the chuck surfaces to very tight tolerances.
-Porous ceramic and even porous aluminum materials are available for use in flat or 3D vacuum chuck designs.
+Porous ceramic and even porous aluminum materials are available in flat or 3D vacuum chuck designs.

-Vacuum sounds like the ideal work clamping solution for any part, right?
+Vacuum Workholding Provides the Ideal Solution - In Most CasesVacuum sounds like the ideal work clamping solution for any part, right?
 Well, not exactly.
-Some parts have too many through holes and window cut outs.
-Vacuum only works on solid surface areas to create holding force.
-For instance, it would be impossible to hold a screen with vacuum.
+Some features have too many through holes and window cutouts.a Vacuum only works on solid surface areas to create holding force.
+For instance, it would be impossible to securely hold a screen with vacuum.